 I usually pick a group of pictures that have to do with similar time period.
 And I mean roughly similar…more like: “these are pictures from the 70s and these are pictures from 80s”.
 Unless you have more clues written on the back of your pictures (or somewhere else), it’s really hard to determine the date and place of an old picture.
 Unless of course you have a grandmother that remembers every detail about every old picture.

 Sometimes the content of the pictures triggers memories that help me remember more details about the date and place, but those pictures are not too many.
 When I run into pictures from a particular event, I put them all together in a folder and create a precise folder name (Read How should you name your folders?)

-I create folders just like I would create folders for current pictures (Download my book to learn how to create efficient folders and keywords).
+Then I create folders for scanned photos just like I would create folders for current photos.
 The only difference is that I place them in the higher level folder called

 What do you think?
-Have you find another way to group scanned pictures?
-How do you do it?Read related articles:
+Have you found another helpful way to group old scanned pictures?